 At Fairmeadows Foundation Primary School we intend that Religious Education will:

 How is RE organised at Fairmeadows?

-Discovery RE brings together learning about and from religion, questioning and spiritual development in a comprehensive scheme of learning.
+Our curriculum based on the Derbyshire Agreed syllabus brings together learning about and from religion, questioning and spiritual development in a comprehensive scheme of learning.
 Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
 Each enquiry starts from the children's own life experiences using these as a bridge into the investigation of the religion being studied.
 Learning is assessed and children have opportunity to express their own thoughts and beliefs and empathise with believers of that religion or belief position.

 RE is linked to other topic work as much as possible.
 Across the year, children will receive the equivalent of one hour of RE teaching and learning each week.

 Teachers are eager to ensure children are making progress with their learning throughout their RE.
 Therefore, each enquiry has built-in assessment.
 This task is the formal opportunity for teacher assessment of the children's knowledge of that religion, depth of critical thinking, and ability to answer the enquiry question.
 This stand-alone evidence is used in conjunction with other evidence such as records of discussions and annotations from other lessons within the enquiry to assist the teacher in reaching a best-fit level.
 Each enquiry has assessment levels and exemplars based on the current nationally agreed levels.
 Children will have feedback, every lesson, so that they are aware of how they are achieving in the session.
 This may be achieved through written marking on Seesaw or verbal discussion with teaching staff.
-Class teachers will also use Chris Quigley’s Depth of Learning to access the subject.